The Two RV Gypsies: Full-Time RVers

 road to Clingman's Dome

-Below: Trails near the parking lot that are not meant for hiking due to their roughness.
+Below: Trails near the parking lot that are NOT meant for hiking due to their roughness.

 Trails near the parking lot